-Risk of management override on the recoverability assessment of the other receivables Refer to note 2 of the financial statements Risk The total receivables of Palmboomen Cultuur Maatschappij Mopoli (Palmeraies De Mopoli) N.V. have a balance of € 28.8 million as of 30 June 2022.
+Risk of management override on the recoverability assessment of the other receivables Refer to note 2 of the financial statements Risk The total receivables of Palmboomen Cultuur Maatschappij Mopoli (Palmeraies De Mopoli) N.V. have a balance of € 29.3 million as of 30 June 2023.
 The receivables mainly consist of loans to related parties of the company.
 The risk exists that the receivables are not valued appropriately.
 Therefore we consider this a key audit matter.
 Our audit approach Our audit strategy included an assessment of the company's valuation policies in general, understanding of the internal control environment, and substantive procedures relating to contractual terms and conditions and the appropriate accounting thereof in accordance with IFRS 9.
 We have performed substantive procedures on the receivables (outstanding loans).
 In order to verify the accuracy of the receivables, we reconciled the outstanding loan balances to the loan agreements.
-We also evaluated management's estimation of the recoverability and credit risk factors applied in the valuation of the receivables.
+The valuation of the loan requires an estimation, judgement and assumption with the risk of management override.
+Therefore we also evaluated management's estimation of the recoverability and credit risk factors applied in the valuation of the receivables.
 Furthermore, we focused on the adequacy of the company's disclosures.
 Key observations We conclude that the receivables are valued appropriately and adequately classified as current and non-current receivables.
 We also assessed that disclosures for the year in note 2 of the financial statements are adequate.